 The Fund is expected to come to an end after fifteen years.
 At that stage, the Fund will be wound up and any remaining investor units and their tickets to occupy not utilised will be withdrawn and paid back to the investor.
 This will include any accrued capital gains and any outstanding interest not paid.

 The investment amount for the Peak Living Blenheim Fund is still to be confirmed.
-It is expected to be between $600,000 and $750,000, although it could be higher or lower.
-The amount will be dependent on the finalised configuration of the retirement village design.
+It is expected to be $700,000, although it could be higher or lower.
+The amount will be dependent on the finalised configuration of the retirement village design and the outcome from resource and building consents.
 Consideration will also be given to comparable newly built retirement village offerings in the Marlborough region.

 19. The deferred management fee (DMF) seems higher than other retirement villages?